 Importance of Gratefulness in Our Times – and at All Times

-In the challenging times that the whole world is finding itself in with the pandemic and the associated fallout of restrictions, economic woes, losses, unhappiness, mental illness, depression, suicides, addictions, abuse, and more, gratefulness can be a powerful antidote and help us better cope with the circumstances that we are finding ourselves in.
+For the challenging times that the whole world is finding itself in with the pandemic and the associated fallout of restrictions, economic woes, losses, unhappiness, mental illness, depression, suicides, addictions, abuse, natural disasters, and more, gratefulness can be a powerful antidote and help us better cope with our individual circumstances.

 Paul counsels the church in Ephesus: …. always giving thanks to God the Father for everything.
 (Eph 5:20).
 Note the words “always” – all the time – and “for everything” – under all circumstances, not just the good things that come to us.
 Why are we to do this?
 Gratitude / gratefulness is good for us in many ways.